josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

     - What is the least popular destination from this graph,
     - What is the most popular destination from this graph etc.

 2. The second sketch shows two pie charts showing the number of flights delayed at departure as well as at arrival.
 The pie chart is also divided into two slices based on whether the departure was greater than or less than 15 mins.
-Similar pie chart could show the proportion of delayed flights that were diverted.

 3. The third chart is a donut chart showing the airlines with the most delayed flights and the percent share of each carrier with respect to the total delay.
 Similar charts could be created for airports that stand out in delays w.r.t Origin/Destination.